the i-D guide to documenta 14

 When you're done …

 If you wish to follow "the Greek way" but without the fascist overtones, the Alexander Sauna in the Gazi district is an infamous gay sauna spread across four different floors and featuring parties, a mega steam labyrinth, foam playrooms, "detention cells", that sort of thing.
-A friend of mine from London tells me he's been hanging out here until 2am (7am on weekends) having lots of great sex with strangers; he says he's thinking of extending his trip, but not because of documenta.
+A friend of mine from London tells me he's been hanging out there until 2am (7am on weekends) having lots of great sex with strangers.
+He says he's thinking of extending his trip, but not because of documenta.
 When in Athens …

 Text Dean Kissick